 The creation of specialized programs began to grow in earnest in the 1990s.
 In the early 1990s, federal grants made possible the creation of programs devoted to technology and the arts.
 Additionally, the district established programs devoted to medical professions, gifted studies, and teaching arts, and a second high school IB program was created.
 The first full-scale middle school magnet at John Hopkins Middle School, which is dedicated to the arts, journalism and multimedia, was created under a federal grant in 1998.

-The current Superintendent, Dr. Michael A. Grego, is the district’s 17th superintendent.
+The current superintendent, Mr. Kevin K. Hendrick, is the district’s 18th superintendent.